fkia413/AMS-Individual-Project/edited.outline.md

 The minimum requirements for this project are as follows:

-Full commitment to an Agile approach, including daily stand-up meetings and utilisation of Sprints, user stories, acceptance criteria, story points, and effective communication within the team.
+***AGILE*** Full commitment to an Agile approach, including daily stand-up meetings and utilisation of Sprints, user stories, acceptance criteria, story points, and effective communication within the team.

-A Kanban board with full expansion on user stories and tasks needed to complete the project, along with a record of any issues or risks encountered during project creation.
+***KANBAN via JIRA*** A Kanban board with full expansion on user stories and tasks needed to complete the project, along with a record of any issues or risks encountered during project creation.

-Code integrated into a central repository on a Version Control System, utilizing issues, pull requests, merge requests, and any other aspects deemed appropriate.
+***GITHUB*** Code integrated into a central repository on a Version Control System, utilizing issues, pull requests, merge requests, and any other aspects deemed appropriate.

+***MySQL*** Database Management System

+***PYTHON*** Back-End Programming Language

+***FLASK*** API Development Platform

+***HTML, CSS, JAVASCRIPT*** Front-End Development Framework

 You should consider the concept of MVP (Minimum Viable Product) as you plan your project.

 Ensure that you complete all the Client requirements before adding extra functionality that is not explicitly specified.

-## Constraints

-The time constraints for this application will be discussed when this specification has been distributed to you.

-The application must strictly adhere to the following technological constraints:

-Version Control System: Git

-Source Code Management: GitHub

-Kanban Board: Jira

-Full-Stack Development Technologies:

-Database Management System: MySQL

-Back-End Programming Language: Python

-API Development Platform: Flask

-Front-End Development Framework: HTML, CSS, JavaScript

 ## Deliverable